 Through this persecution, however, the bond between Dimitri and Katerina could not be broken.
 It is a love story that survives all odds.
 They were not born into the same world – one was the heir of a fortune, the other literally owned the dress they fell off the boat wearing.
 One held idealistic views that took them off to war, the other kept their head down in the hope that they would simply survive.
 One went into hiding while the other had to start planning for their future.
 Regardless of the lies told and the decisions made, it seems destiny decided to take over and now as octogenarians they reflect back, retelling their poignant stories.

 The Thread encompasses the moving history of this Greek nation in such minutiae detail that it is easy to be transported back in time to a world that was once, for many, very unknown.
 Victoria Hislop has written an epic novel in such a caring, detail fashion that you become completely overwrought with concern for those featured in this magnificent masterpiece.

 Have you read any of Victoria Hislop’s novels?
 Which one would you recommend to others?
-Looking for other books on Greece, the check out our other book reviews here.
+Looking for other books on Greece, then check out our other book reviews here.

 Did you enjoy this article?
 Then PIN it for later…